 For the biscuit topping:

-Preheat the oven to 400 degrees F. Cut each peach in half, twisting to remove the pit.
-Use a paring knife to peel the peach halves, then cut into slices and place in a medium saucepan.
+Preheat the oven to 375 degrees F. Cut each peach in half, twisting to remove the pit.
+No need to peel the peaches unless you want to.
+Cut into slices and place in a 12-inch oven-safe skillet if you have one, or a medium saucepan.

-Add sugar, cornstarch, cinnamon, and lemon juice to the saucepan with the peaches and heat over medium heat, stirring frequently, until mixture boils, about 5 minutes.
-Once it comes to a boil, keep it there and stir for 1 minute until it is thickened.
-Pour mixture into an ungreased small casserole pan (I used a 1.5 quart Corningware).
+Add sugar, cornstarch, cinnamon, and lemon juice to the skillet or saucepan with the peaches and heat over medium heat, stirring frequently, until mixture comes to a gentle boil, about 5 minutes.
+Once it comes to a boil, keep it there and stir for 1 minute until it is thickened and syrupy.
+If not using a skillet, pour mixture into an ungreased 2 quart casserole pan.

 Make the biscuit topping: